 THE GREATEST RISK TO HUMAN HEALTH IN TEXAS AND THE U.S.A…

-As explained in earlier publications of this newsletter, commensal rodents pose the greatest risk to humans and our companion pets of all the pests found in North America.
+As explained earlier, commensal rodents pose the greatest risk to humans and our companion pets of all the pests found in North America.
 Nothing in the way of human-affecting pests — not even mosquitoes — rivals rats and mice in terms of the total potential for human harm that their infestations hold.

 We service sites throughout Texas.
 When we first began investigating the extent and nature of rodent activity here we wondered how prevalent it was.
 We expected to find some areas where commensal rodents were rarely or never found, but–with only one exception–that expectation was dashed.